![]() |

 Holiness, not happiness, is the chief end of man (Oswald Chambers).

-Some say that this Psalm was written in a similar time as we live today.
+Some say that this Psalms was written in a similar time as we live today.
 It was a time of religious skepticism.
 They doubted whether there was a God.
 The people jumped from one religious fad to another.
 It was a time when profanity ran rampant.
 It was a wicked and sinful period.
-The psalmist is faced daily with rejection, slander and great opposition.
-But when he is confronted with this opposition he tightens his grip on the Word of God.
+The psalmist is faced daily with rejection, slander, and great opposition.
+But when he is confronted with this opposition, he tightens his grip on the Word of God.
 He never turns loose of it.
 He tells us there is a “blessedness” that comes from reading and obeying the Word of God (vv.
 1-2).

 Application